-Venture capital funding is a valuable tool that can take your firm to the next level.
+Venture capital funding is a valuable tool that can take startups to the next level.
 There are times, however, when it might not be the best choice, and in these cases, it may prudent to wait for more favorable circumstances or to seek another route to success.

 The Clock Starts Ticking

 Most of us have heard the statistics regarding the bleak prospects for startups that don’t survive their first five years, but what is repeated less often is that great brands often require a longer incubation period.
 We think of such iconic products like Coca-Cola and readily accept that it took time to reach such celebrated status.
 Put simply, greatness doesn’t always spring up overnight.

 Unfortunately, this doesn’t bode well for taking a venture capital approach, as there is an expectation on return on investment or ROI within ten years’ time.
 Most agreements provide funding within the first three years, infusing a startup with additional monies throughout the lifetime of the partnership.

 It must also be remembered that even when a company does experience growth within that timeframe that they may be competing against older and more established offerings in the marketplace.
 This can present a challenge in the race to become profitable.
 If you believe your idea is one that may take longer to mature, seeking venture capital investors may add an undue burden to that process.

 It is crucial to calculate the proper amount of money to raise, and this should ideally be tallied as 18 months of operating expenses plus 25% as a cushion.
 Unfortunately, many startups make the securing of funds their goal and give little thought to the fact that a windfall can prove fatal to their corporation.

 To begin with, the priority should be on the creation of a superior product, service, or idea and not courting investors.
 Startups need to remain rational and not become so desperate to enter into a partnership that they do so on bad terms.